philrz/super/book/src/super-sql/expressions/index.md

 ### Index Base

-Indexing in SuperSQL are 0-based meaning the first element is at index `0` and the last element is at index `n-1` for an entity of size `n`.
+Indexing in SuperSQL is 0-based meaning the first element is at index `0` and the last element is at index `n-1` for an entity of size `n`.

-If 1-based indexing is desired, a scoped language pragma may be used to specify either 1-based indexing or mixed indexing.
-In mixed indexing, 0-based indexing is used for expressions appearing in pipe operators and 1-based indexing is used for expressions appearing in SQL operators.
+If 1-based indexing is desired, a scoped language [pragma](../declarations/pragmas.md) may be used to specify either 1-based indexing or mixed indexing.
+In mixed indexing, 0-based indexing is used for expressions appearing in [pipe operators](../operators/intro.md) and 1-based indexing is used for expressions appearing in [SQL operators](../sql/intro.md).

 >[!NOTE]
 > Mixed indexing is not yet implemented.